adams1971/third-party-api/README.md

 Simple Day Calendar

-This is a simple day book type calendar app when completed will log input to local storage from the user.
-It will also highlight the work day hour of business as past, present and future.

-I choose to write this app dynamically, however, this has proved to be very challenging.

-This app is not completed!
+a daily planner developed using JavaScript, BootStrap (CSS) and Jquery

+Create a simple calendar application that allows a user to save events for each hour of the work day.This project started with starter code with instructions to modify.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

+One requirement was to use [Moment.js](https://momentjs.com/) or an alternative date/time API.
+I choose to use Moment even though it is soon to be discontinued.

+The user is able to enter events in the input col and save those events in local storage.

+Lnaquages / Technoligies:
+HTML
+CSS
+JavaScript
+Moment.js
+Bootstrap